Goofy-Ah-Productions/.github/profile/README.md

-A small team created to make games and other software
+A small team mainly focused on making games, but also other stuff too.